The freedesktop.org Shared MIME database provides a single way to store static information about MIME types and rules for determining a type.

 The [Default Applications] group indicates the default application to be used for a given mimetype.
 This is for instance the one that will be started when double-clicking on a file in a file manager.
 If the application is no longer installed, the next application in the list is attempted, and so on.

-This example ensures that the application default1.desktop will be used for mimetype1, if it's installed, and otherwise default2.desktop if it's installed:
+This example ensures that the application default1.desktop will be used for mimetype1, if it's installed and associated with the type, and otherwise default2.desktop if it's installed and associated:

 [Default Applications] mimetype1=default1.desktop;default2.desktop;